UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/supplements/python_for_linux.rst

 .. warning::

-	CentOS is probably the most popular distor of these related flavors.
+	CentOS is probably the most popular distro of these related flavors.
 However, getting Python3 on it can be a pain.
 You have been warned

 Python
 -------